Prince Rostislav Romanov (born 1985): Birth and family

 Prince Rostislav Rostislavovich was born in Lake Forest, Illinois, the eldest son and second child of Prince Rostislav Rostislavovich and his second wife, Christia Ipsen (b.
 1949).
 He has an older sister, Princess Alexandra (b.
 1983), and a younger brother, Prince Nikita (b.
 1987).
-From his father's first marriage to Stephena Verdel Cook, he has an older half-sister, Princess Stephena (b.
-1963).
+From his father's first marriage to Stephena Verdel Cook, he has an older half-sister, Princess Stephena (born 1963).